 A carousel is a UX component that displays content in slideshow-like manner.
 Carousels can "autoplay" or be navigated manually by users.
 Although carousels can be used elsewhere, they are most frequently used to display images, products, and promotions on homepages.

-This section discusses the performance impact of carousels and best practices for building performant carousels.
+This article discusses performance and UX best practices for carousels.

 A well-implemented carousel, in and of itself, should have very minimal or no impact on performance.
 However, carousels often contain large media assets.
 Large assets can impact performance regardless of whether they are displayed in a carousel or elsewhere.